20 AWESOME Things To Do In Rarotonga With Kids.

 An ice cream at Kavera is always a good one!

-13. Go for a reef walk with Kura
+13. Go for a Reef Walk with Kura from Ariimoana

-A reef walk in Rarotonga is incredible!
+A Reef Walk in Rarotonga is incredible!
 You get the chance to be up close and personal with the marine life within the reef, without having to snorkel or dive.
-Ariimoana has created a brilliant eco-friendly low tide reef walk to discover the island culture and marine life from that different point of view.
-And Rarotonga has a lot to offer!
+Ariimoana have created a brilliant eco-friendly low tide reef walk to discover the island culture and marine life from that different point of view – Rarotonga has a lot to offer!

-Kura is your host for the walk, and along with her partner Jacapo, they live and breathe life in the waters of Rarotonga.
+Kura is your host for the walk, and along with her partner Jacopo, they live and breathe life in the waters of Rarotonga.
 Having grown up on the reef, Kura gives a real insight into how important the ocean is to the people of Rarotonga.
-And Kura’s passion for her reef and all the incredible life in it is contagious…
+Trust me, Kura’s passion for her reef and all the incredible life in it is contagious…

 Things to do in Rarotonga with kids - going on a reef walk in Vaimaanga with Ariimoana.

-Learning about life inside the reef with Kura.
+Learning about life inside the reef with Kura and Jacopo from Ariimoana Walkabouts.

 This a unique experience in Rarotonga and one of those opportunities that always tastes better in the island context!